xcat2/confluent-docs/docs/getting_started/confluentquickstart_el8.md

 Deployment profile created: rhel-8.2-x86_64-default
 ```

+!!! note
-Note that a new directory exists in /var/lib/confluent/public/os/rhel-8.2-x86_64-default.
+    A new directory exists in /var/lib/confluent/public/os/rhel-8.2-x86_64-default.
 This is intended to be freely editable for customization
     as desired.

-# Deploying a node
+## Deploying a node

 To initiate network deployment of the profile above, the nodedeploy command may be used (TIP: the profile name like many other things may be tab completed when used interactively):